megsmedes/GISmedes/index.md

 # GISmedes
+## Meghan Smedes
-A Place for sharing GIS maps.
+A Place for sharing my GIS maps.

 ## This is an example of a map that I georeferenced using ArcGIS Pro: